Last Updated on: 2nd October 2023, 10:06 am

 Advantages of Taking Hermit Crabs Outdoors

-Change of Scene
+Change of Scenery

-This sudden change leads to post-purchase syndrome (PPS), an anxiety-centric condition that defines the first days of a hermit crab’s life as a pet.
+This sudden change often leads to post-purchase syndrome (PPS), an anxiety-centric condition that defines the initial days of a hermit crab’s life as a pet.

-As hermit crabs start their lives in the wild, with an entire beachfront to explore, the four walls of a 10-gallon tank can feel restrictive.
-Time spent outdoors allows hermit crabs to satisfy their instincts and explore.
-Your hermit crabs may even take this opportunity to hunt insects, though it’s likelier that they’ll scavenge for food, like fruit that has dropped from a tree.
+As hermit crabs begin life in the wild, with an entire beachfront to explore, the four walls of a 10-gallon tank can feel restrictive.
+Time spent outdoors allows hermit crabs to satisfy their instinct to explore.

+Hermit crabs may even take this opportunity to hunt insects, although it’s likelier they’ll scavenge for food, like fruit fallen from a nearby tree.

 Disadvantages of Taking Hermit Crabs Outdoors